rikiya-ohashi/ooservo/README.md

 ---

 ### `setSerialSpeed(baud)`
 Sets the communication speed.
-If you are using multiple servos, you must call this method for each servo instance.
 The speed resets to **9600 baud** after each power cycle.
 Ongoing rotations will stop when this is called.
 - **`baud`**: `uint16_t` (Select from: `9600`, `19200`, `38400`, `57600`)
 - **Note:** Increasing the baud rate may cause communication errors, particularly affecting the reliability of `read()` operations.